orcasound/orca-shipnoise/CONTRIBUTING.md

 <br/>`?
 Start Command:`**npm run-script start**
 <br/>`?
 Do you plan on modifying this backend?` **No**

 Note: For the last option, if you are planning on making any changes to the backend (eg. model changes or API changes), you can select "Yes" instead.
+You can use `amplify push` to push your backend changes to the `dev` environment.

 3. Make your changes locally, run `yarn && yarn start` and open [http://localhost:3000](http://localhost:3000) to view your changes in the browser